-in the Year of Our Lord Relating to the establishment of a Police Special Detail Revolving Fund A RESOLUTION Resolved by the City Council of the City of Keene, as follows: 1 That all revenues received for police special details be deposited into the fund for the purpose of paying all expenses associated with payroll and equipment of police officers performing outside details and shall be allowed to accumulated from year to year, and shall not be considered part of the City's general fund balance.
-George S. Hansel, Mayor
+In the Year of Our Lord Two Thousand and A RESOLUTION pursuant to RSA 31:95-h for the purpose of receiving revenues and expending funds relative to police special details.
+Resolved by the City Coun cil of the City of Keene, as follows:

+That all revenues received for police special details be deposited into the fund for the purpose of paying all expenses associated with payroll and equipment of police officers performing outside details and shall be allowed to accumulated from year to year, and shall not be considered part of the City's general fund balance.